 Upgrades to the AR-15 Lower

 Much like the upper we have reviewed, Palmetto State Armory has made some sensible upgrades to this lower that makes it really stand out in its budget category.
-First, PSA has their own, upgraded and polished trigger group built into the receiver.
+First, PSA has its own, upgraded and polished trigger group built into the receiver.
 This is a nice upgrade over military triggers, which are known for having more than a little bit of slop, especially in the reset.
 A good trigger is a great tool for the beginner AR owner in particular, but anyone can appreciate PSA’s efforts here.

 Some of the most important parts of a lower are the furniture attached to it.
 In this case, Palmetto State Armory has gone full Magpul.
 First, the rifle has a Magpul pistol grip.
 This has two major features that most people will like.
-First, it has a small compartment in the bottom.
+First, it has a small compartment at the bottom.
 This can be used to store a small bottle of weapon lubricant, a battery for an optic (if you have one), or anything else you can think of that’s about the size of a AA battery.
 Second, the grip has texturing that lacks a finger groove.
 The finger groove of most grips is a common complaint among AR enthusiasts, so Magpul dropped it and instead added stippling that makes the grip easier to hold even in adverse conditions.

 AR-15 Stock Upgrade